rethinkdb/www/_posts/2016-07-18-pokemon-go.md

   .min('length')
 ```

-Daniel's query takes the closest five Pok&eacute;stops, to a given point,
+Daniel's query takes the closest five Pok&eacute;stops to a given point,
 computes every possible path, adds up the total length of each one, and then
 spits out the path with the shortest distance.
 It's not fast or particularly
 practical, but we think that it's a great illustration of ReQL's expressive